College of Arts and Sciences

 Minor (21 hours)

-Ethnic Studies minors will take a total of 21 hours of Ethnic Studies courses selected in consultation with department advisor.
+Ethnic Studies minors will take a total of 21 hours of Ethnic Studies courses selected in consultation with Director of Undergraduate Studies.
 These must include one 3000-level course and two 4000-level courses.
+3 credits of CCS 4890 may be included as one of these courses.